 More than a quarter (28%) of those polled refused to go away without their dog, admitting they could never leave them at home, while 52% of dog owners could not bear to put their beloved pup in a kennel and 37% would not trust a sitter.

-In fact, one in five dog owners (21%) would not even consider leaving their pooch with friends and family, with 45% of dogs have already benefited from a UK based holiday in the last year.
+In fact, one in five dog owners (21%) would not even consider leaving their pooch with friends and family, with 45% of dogs having already benefited from a UK-based holiday in the last year.

 And almost three quarters (74%) have previously enjoyed visiting famous landmarks with their dog up and down the UK, with the number one tourist attractions revealed as the London Eye (28%), Stonehenge (25%) and Big Ben (24%).